beyond-all-reason/teiserver/documents/guides/discord_bot.md

 ```

 ### Moderator actions
+If one of the bridge channels is called "moderation-reports" then it will not bridge the normal way and instead be used for bridging user reports.
-If one of the bridge channels is called "moderators" then it will not bridge the normal way and instead be used for bridging moderator actions into a discord channel.
+If one of the bridge channels is called "moderation-actions" then it will not bridge the normal way and instead be used for bridging moderator actions (including warnings).

 ### Developing the bot
 If you are working on the bot in development then you'll need to create a 2nd bot account as above and link it to the relevant place for testing.
 Place the same config structure in `config/dev.secret.exs`, enable it and you should be good to go!